Insurance

 How to reduce your wait times

-2. Contact multiple practices.
-Wait times vary significantly even within the same district.
-Use praxisplan.at to find public doctors near you.
+Don't call just one practice.
+Wait times vary considerably even within the same district.
+The OeGK Praxisplan tool (praxisplan.at) lists all public doctors near you.

 Frequently Asked Questions